sjfke/nonbleedingedge/cheatsheets/powershell.rst

-All is goverened by the execution-policy, and you should probably check out:
+All is governed by the execution-policy, and you should probably check out:

 * `Allow other to run your PowerShell scripts... <https://blog.danskingdom.com/allow-others-to-run-your-powershell-scripts-from-a-batch-file-they-will-love-you-for-it/>`_
 * `Setup Powershell scripts for automatic execution <https://stackoverflow.com/questions/29645/set-up-powershell-script-for-automatic-execution/8597794#8597794>`_